Pentax 645Z vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 645Z does not offer wifi capability.
+In contrast, the 645Z does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.